npodbielski/HamsterWheel.HLinq/README.md

 - greater or equal
 - lesser
 - lesser or equal
-- string contains (with case-insensitive variant)
+- string contains (with case-insensitive variant) - usually not supported by DB
-- string starts with (with case-insensitive variant)
+- string starts with (with case-insensitive variant) - usually not supported by DB
-- string ends with (with case-insensitive variant)
+- string ends with (with case-insensitive variant) - usually not supported by DB
+- EF DbFunctions

 If this is not enough, you can write your own extension to support new operators or functions.

-### Equals
+#### Equals
 In example to look for entity with specific Id:
 ```http request
 GET /data?where[x.Id==1]